CquptZA/AEMLO/README.md

 This script is the main training file for the AEMLO model.
 It handles the model initialization, training process, parameter tuning, and the final model saving.

 ## `Generate_Instance.py`
-This file is responsible for generating training instances for the model, including tasks such as data preprocessing, sample generation, and augmentation, providing input data for the model.
+This file is responsible for generating training instances for the AEMLO, including tasks such as data preprocessing, sample generation, and augmentation, providing input data for the model.

 ## `Main.ipynb`
 This is a Jupyter Notebook file used for interactively running the key steps of the AEMLO project.
 It allows step-by-step code execution, making it easier for debugging and experimentation.